astropy/halotools/docs/overview.rst

 	**Simplicity:** Building a model, generating a synthetic galaxy population, and making mock observations can be accomplished in just a few lines of easy-to-read python code.

-	**Extensibility:** Model components can easily be swapped in and out, so that you can construct quite complex models by composing a collection of simple features.
+	**Modularity:** Model components can easily be swapped in and out, so that you can construct quite complex models by composing a collection of simple features written in independent modules.

-	**Performance:** The interface has been heavily optimized with MCMC-type applications in mind; generating model predictions such as galaxy clustering and lensing typically only takes a few seconds on a modern laptop.
+	**Performance:** Under the hood, the interface is heavily optimized with MCMC-type applications in mind; generating model predictions such as galaxy clustering and lensing typically only takes a few seconds on a modern laptop.

 For convenience, Halotools comes pre-loaded with traditional models such as the HOD, CLF, and the many variants of abundance matching.
-The package also includes numerous new classes of previously unexplored models, and a range of flexible templates for building and testing models based on your own ideas about cosmological structure formation.
-In the sections below we elaborate on these features and their science applications.
+The package also includes numerous new classes of previously unexplored models, and a range of flexible templates for building and testing models based on your own ideas about galaxies.
+In the sections below we elaborate on the three branches of astrophysics that Halotools is designed to study.

 Cosmology
 =====================